Stephens County License Hearing Guide

 After Criminal Case Concludes

-- Reinstatement Requirements: To reinstate your license after the suspension period ends, you will typically need to:
+- Reinstatement Requirements: Typically, you will need to:

 - Pay a reinstatement fee to the Texas DPS.

-- SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility that your insurance company files with the Texas DPS.
-You will likely be required to maintain SR-22 insurance for a period of after your license is reinstated.
+- SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility that your insurance company files with the DPS, verifying that you have the required liability coverage.

 Special Programs